First Timer FAQs

-If your pet has never been to a boarding facility, a day or two of daycare isn't a bad idea.
+It isn't necessary, but if your pet has never been to a boarding facility, a day or two of daycare isn't a bad idea.
 This way, your pet can meet our staff and get used to the sights and smells here.
 It will also familiarize your pet to our daily routine.
 Also, by bringing your pet in for a daycare day or two, your pet will know you will be back.

 We need to speak with you by phone or in person in order to make sure we ask all of the right questions to book your pet’s stay.
 Sending us a request by email may get lost, or not seen in a timely manner, so PLEASE give us a call to make your reservation.

+You SHOULD worry about your pet getting away when taking them to and from your car.
 When you arrive, please make sure your pet in ON LEASH or in a carrier, since our parking lot is adjacent to the road, and we do not want anyone slipping away.
 Even if your pet is extremely well-trained, sounds from the road could spook them.

+You can if you want to.
 We recommend only 1 or 2 chew toys.
 We try to give everything back but don't bring anything you would be heartbroken to lose.
 We do NOT accept rope toys.